Saltash

 Saltash itself is bypassed by the A38 via a road tunnel and dual-carriageway to the north, but turning off into the town brings you into a bustling centre with access down a steep hill to the river where the original ferry crossing was.
 It was the ferry that caused Saltash to develop as early as the 12th Century.

-Today the town is overshadowed by its neighbour across the water, Plymouth, but it's still worth exploring the green fringes of the town such as Churchtown Farm Nature Reserve and St Antony Passage to the south and Landulph and Cargreen just upstream on the banks of the Tamar.
+Today the town is overshadowed by its neighbour across the water, Plymouth, but it's still worth exploring the green fringes of the town such as Churchtown Farm Nature Reserve and Forder Creek to the south and Landulph and Cargreen just upstream on the banks of the Tamar.

 Accommodation, in and around Saltash